appleboy/ssh-action/README.md

 ### Command not found (npm or other command)

 See the [issue comment](https://github.com/appleboy/ssh-action/issues/31#issuecomment-1006565847) about interactive vs non interactive shell.
+Thanks @kocyigityunus for the solution.

 Basically, if you are running a command in a non interactive shell, like ssh-action, on many linux distros,